Brayton-Lordianto/geometric-processing-nyu/Details_README/Mesh_Parametization.md

  * An ASCII dump of the interpolated field (#F x 3 matrix, one vector per row) for the mesh `irr4-cyl2.off` and the input constraints in the provided file `irr4-cyl2.constraints`.

 ## 2. Reconstructing a scalar field from a vector field
-Your task is now to find a scalar function `S(x)` defined over the surface whose gradient fits a given vector field as closely as possible.
+our task is now to find a scalar function `S(x)` defined over the surface whose gradient fits a given vector field as closely as possible.
 The scalar field is defined by values on the mesh vertices that are linearly interpolated over each triangle's interior: for given vertex values `si`, the function `S(x)` inside a triangle `t` is computed as
 <br/>
 ![](https://latex.codecogs.com/svg.latex?S_t(x)=\sum\limits_{\textrm{vertex}~i~\in~t}^3s_i\phi_i^t(x))<br/>